Microcontroller projects

 It is time to change.
 Linux as OS and RISC-V for our microcontroller.
 And as far as possible no more chinese or american products.

-And here we will not use the SDK but get back to the real basics, It does have to hurt!
+And here we will not use the SDK but get back to the real basics!
+Bare metal as its best and it must hurt (and we want to learn something and have fun ;)!

 Please look here: https://www.weigu.lu/microcontroller/pico_risc-v/index.html to create the udev rules and install openOCD to program the Pico 2 with a Debugprobe.